Step-by-step: Removing ticks from pets

 Ticks are parasites that latch onto the skin of animals and humans and feed off their blood.
 They can spread diseases so it’s important to remove ticks as quickly as possible.

 In most cases, you can remove ticks from your pet at home without going to a vet.

-Be careful that you are not accidentally trying to removing anything else, like warts or nipples!
+Be careful that you are not accidentally trying to remove anything else, like warts or nipples!
 Look for the tick’s legs to be sure that it is in fact a tick that you are dealing with.